-Understanding Urinary Tract Infections (UTIs)
+Overview of Urinary Tract Infections

-Urinary Tract Infection (UTI) is a common urological disease that primarily affects the urethra, bladder, and kidneys.
-This condition can be classified into lower urinary tract infections (such as cystitis) and upper urinary tract infections (such as pyelonephritis), with a significantly higher incidence in women compared to men, and it may be accompanied by severe complications.
+Urinary Tract Infection (UTI) is a common disease of the urinary system, primarily affecting the urethra, bladder, kidneys, and other parts.
+It can be classified into lower urinary tract infections (such as cystitis) and upper urinary tract infections (such as pyelonephritis).
+The incidence is significantly higher in women than in men and may be accompanied by serious complications.
 Understanding its causes, symptoms, and treatment methods can effectively reduce the risk of infection and subsequent health impacts.

 Causes and Risk Factors